 Three Days at Semuc Champey: Turquoise Pools, Candlelit Caves, and the Roughest Road in Guatemala

-The shuttle from Coban to Lanquin took 2.5 hours.
+The shuttle from Coban to Lanquin takes 2.5 hours.
 That sentence makes it sound routine.
-It was not routine.
+It is not routine.
 The road is unpaved, pitted with craters deep enough to swallow a wheel, and winds through mountain jungle on a grade that would make a Swiss bus driver sweat.
-I sat in the front seat — the back was worse, apparently — and spent the entire ride gripping the dashboard and wondering why I hadn't just gone to Antigua.
+Claim the front seat — the back is worse — and expect to spend the entire ride gripping the dashboard, half-convinced Antigua would have been the smarter call.

 Lanquin is a small town of maybe 5,000 people in Guatemala's Alta Verapaz region.
 The main street is unpaved.
-The sounds are roosters, dogs, and the Cahabon River rushing under the road.
-The nearest ATM is in Coban, 2.5 hours back the way you came.
+The soundtrack is roosters, dogs, and the Cahabon River rushing under the road.
+The nearest ATM is in Coban, 2.5 hours back the way you came, so arrive with cash in hand.

-I checked into Zephyr Lodge — one of several backpacker hostels that cater to the Semuc Champey crowd.
+Zephyr Lodge is one of several backpacker hostels built around the Semuc Champey crowd.
 Dorm bed: US$7/night.
 Private room: US$20.
-The hostel sits on a hillside above the river with a pool, bar, and a view that would cost US$300/night in Costa Rica.
+It sits on a hillside above the river with a pool, a bar, and a view that would cost US$300/night in Costa Rica.

 Lanquin's hostel scene is its own subculture.
 Zephyr, El Retiro, and Utopia are the big three.
-They all run daily tours to Semuc Champey (US$15-20 for the full package: transport, guide, tubing, cave).
-Most backpackers stay 2-3 nights.
+All of them run daily tours to Semuc Champey (US$15-20 for the full package: transport, guide, tubing, cave).
+Most travelers stay 2-3 nights.
 Some stay weeks.

-Dinner at the hostel: pasta and chicken, US$4.
+Dinner at the hostel — pasta and chicken — runs US$4.
 A Gallo beer: US$1.50.
-I watched the sunset from the pool deck and made the mistake of thinking tomorrow would be relaxing.
+Watch the sunset from the pool deck, and let go of any notion that tomorrow will be relaxing.

 Day 2: The Pools, The Mirador, The Cave